johandanforth/OLWInsertCode/README.md

 ﻿Open Live Writer paste code from VS
 ===

-_Pasting code copied from Visual Studio into Open Live Writer_
+_Fork from [OLWInsertCode](https://github.com/coldscientist/OLWInsertCode) from Julian M Bucknall to allow pasting code from any program into Open Live Writer_

 Introduction
 ---